 Most of the proposed building heights are within or close to being within the current discretionary height limits in the Merri-bek Planning Scheme.

 The 18-storey building is slightly taller than the current limit, but is similar to other recent developments in the area.
-The State Government is expected to update the planning controls soon as part of its Activity Centres Program, and the 18-storey building would comply with the new planning controls.
+The State Government has updated the planning controls as part of its Activity Centres Program, and the 18-storey building comfortably complies with these new planning controls.

-The concept for Coburg builds on these foundations, incorporating what we heard through The Coburg Conversation community engagement in 2023 to reflect community aspirations.
+The central Coburg framework builds on these foundations, incorporating what we heard through community engagement in 2023 and 2025 to reflect community aspirations.
 It aims to find the right balance between community expectations, Council priorities and market realities, creating a clear and achievable plan with strong community support and real momentum behind it.

-The State Government is introducing reforms to deliver its Housing Statement and increase the number of homes near public transport, jobs, and essential services.
+The State Government has introduced reforms to deliver its Housing Statement and increase the number of homes near public transport, jobs, and essential services.
 These reforms include changes to 60 Activity Centres along key public transport lines, including Brunswick and Coburg Activity Centres.
-The government has recently released height and boundary maps for community consultation, with new built form planning controls expected in early 2026.
+In March 2026, The State Government released it’s Merri-Bek Train and Tram Zone Activity Centres Plan which includes planning reforms to the Coburg Activity Centre.
+These reformed planning controls are now in place.

 The buildings shown in the concept for Coburg are indicative building envelopes and not actual building designs.
 Concept (and then detailed) designs for each building will be developed if the project progresses.
 Great architectural design of public and private infrastructure will be a key feature of this work.